Marctraider/LiveScript-LTSC-21H2/README.md

 ## How to use?
 - First configure script to personal preference, set up your own power plan profiles, add/remove target computers/names.
 - Install LTSC without network cable attached.
 - Activate built-in Administrator account.
+(Optionally remove default account created on first setup)
 - Activate Windows
 - Install all desired drivers, etc.
 - Backup system in case something fails.
 (Recommending AOMEI Backupper)
 - Run.cmd will start the corresponding elevated and unelevated scripts.
+(Elevated has SYSTEM level privilege, unelevated runs under local user account)
 - Script can be ran after every driver, cumulative update or other significant OS change which is covered by the script.
-Script generated and already created custom firewall rules through context menu will not be purged.
+(Script generated and already created custom firewall rules through context menu will not be purged.)
+- Recommended for first use to run script again after first reboot.

 ## Notes
 - Somehow on some systems, tamper protection can't seem to get disabled, but through UI does work.
 Strangely on all my physical computers it works fine, but in a virtual machine the method through registry doesn't seem to work.